Abelaj50/Food-and-Fun/README.md

 # Food and Fun!
-Android application displaying various hand-picked attractions and restaurants in the local Chicago area, and separate app which sends broadcasts to launch on default the chosen category in the main application.
-Creating using the Android flavor of Java.
+Android application displaying various hand-picked attractions and restaurants in the local Chicago area, and separate application which sends broadcasts to launch on default the chosen category in the main application.
+Created using the Android flavor of Java.
 CS 478 Project 3, UIC Spring 2022.

 ## Table of contents
 * [General Info](#general-info)